 Manitoba calls on Ottawa and First Nation to help students from flooded reserve

-High water levels are shown in the Lake St. Martin area in Manitoba in a May 2011 file image.
+Flooding in the Lake St. Martin area is shown in May 2011.

 Published Friday, November 16, 2012 4:39PM CST